Ebazhanov/linkedin-skill-assessments-quizzes/java/java-quiz.md

 - a negative integer value
 - "12345100000"

+Reasoning: The int type in Java can be used to represent any whole number from -2147483648 to 2147483647.
+Therefore this code will not compile as the number assigned to 'a' is larger than the int type can hold.

 #### Q15.
 What is the output of this code?
 ```
 class Main {